jedc4xer/wheel_of_fortune_assessment/README.md

 # wheel_of_fortune_assessment
 Repository for holding files relating to the Wheel of Fortune Python Assessment

+Top Level Notes:

     My Interpretation of this game is based on the game description in the assessment as well as the results of any research I did to fill in the gaps.

     The game description in the assessment was, at best, unclear/presumptive/conflicting/incomplete, so there are matching irregularities or inconsistencies in my coded interpretation.

-Goal:
+Game Goal:

     Make as much money as possible while guessing letters that make up a word or phrase that fall under a specific category.

+General Game Play:

     Players Make Money by spinning a wheel.

-    Section of wheel that they land on determines how much money is received for each consonant guess.
+    The segment of the wheel that they land on, determines their game options.

+Game Rules:

+    1. During rounds 1 and 2, the player can spin one time per turn.
+There is no spin in the final round.
+    2. A player's stash is reset to zero and they lose their turn if they BANKRUPT or guess a consonant or word wrong.
+    3. A player's turn ends if they BANKRUPT, LOSE A TURN, make a wrong guess, or end their turn.
+    4. A player's stash is deposited in their bank if they correctly guess the word and win the round.
+    5. A player's bank is safe and can not diminish.
+    6. A player can only guess a vowel in these conditions:
+            - correctly guessed a consonant
+            - has at least %$%250 in their stash

 Possible Outcomes:
     1. Wheel lands on a number